naveenkumargopi/JythonAuthScripts_Gluu/README.md

 For more information, we can also refer to [https://thumbsignin.com/download/thumbsigninGluuIntegrationDoc]

-## Deployment Steps for enabling ThumbSignIn with Gluu (With Azure AD maintaining the users):
+## Enabling ThumbSignIn with Gluu (With Azure AD maintaining the users):

 ---

 ### A) Add ThumbSignInAuthenticator_GluuAzureAD.py with below Custom properties (to be configured in Gluu Admin Dashboard):